KxSystems/docs/docs/architecture/rq.md

 Using IPC, the RDB process can retrieve the current tickerplant log location and use via the [variables](tickq.md#variables) the tickerplant maintains.
 The function [`.u.rep`](#urep) is then used to populate any tables from the log.

 !!!
-Note "The RDB should have tickerplant log available from a directory on the same machine.
-The RDB/tickerplant can be changed to reside on different hosts but this will entail the increased resource utilisation of transmitting the log file contents over the network."
+Note "The RDB should be able to access the tickerplant log from a directory on the same machine.
+The RDB/tickerplant can be changed to reside on different hosts but this increases the resources needed to transmit the log file contents over the network."

 ## Usage